 Ross Perot, Billionaire Businessman And Former Presidential Candidate, Dies At 89

-Ross Perot, the colorful Texas billionaire businessman who twice ran for president, died early Tuesday at his home in Dallas.
+Ross Perot, the colorful Texas billionaire businessman who twice ran for president as a third-party candidate, died early Tuesday at his home in Dallas.
 He was 89.

 Perot, who had battled leukemia, was surrounded by family members when he died, his family said in a statement.